 It is common to worry about situations that you cannot change.
 This is often a source of stress, and it is not productive.
-We, unfortunately, cannot control all aspects of the virus right now.
-There is limited information available.
-We have to weather the storm by working from home and managing our mental health.
+We, unfortunately, cannot control all aspects of the virus.
 Focus on what you are able to change in the short term.
 For instance, wash your hands regularly, take health-boosting supplements and keep your house clean.
-These are simple things you can do to support your MetroWest community and contribute to COVID-19 prevention.
+These are simple things you can do to support your MetroWest community and reduce the spread of the virus.

 2. Enjoy Healthy and Well-Balanced Meals

 When you are stuck inside all day and with little to do it can be easy to turn to junk food.
 Eating becomes a source of entertainment rather than need.
 However, binging will only make you feel better temporarily.
 You will have a sugar rush and a spike in energy levels then you will feel sluggish and down for the rest of the day.
 This is not going to help your mental health, particularly if you regularly deal with depression.

 The best way you can stay healthy is to increase your consumption of fruit and vegetables, as well as other nutrient-rich foods.
 You can still enjoy treats but make sure that you do not overindulge.
 Healthy foods can give you an energy boost and help you avoid the sugar crash that can heighten stress.
 Giving your body what it needs will make you feel good in the long run.